PassiFlora — Les Fleurs de l'Électricité

-PassiFlora is one of my current live cinema performances.
+PassiFlora — Les Fleurs de l'Électricité is a live cinema performance originally developed in 2011 by Bardo Frings.
 It uses digital algorithms and real-time generated computer graphics in combination with generative audio software to unfold different layers of an evolving abstract-expressionistic universe through improvised audiovisual compositions.

 The piece is the result of a prolonged research into electromagnetic fields of both artificial and natural sources, and the complicated interactions these phenomena undergo with organic life.
 For the piece, original sources of electromagnetic field recordings from the city are used, which are translated into sound.
 The soundscapes resulting from these recordings are further processed and combined with synthesized sounds, influencing visualized computer algorithms which are based on growth structures found in natural plant life.
 The piece forms a metaphor for the intricate relation between electromagnetic forces and organic life, an abstract-expressionistic reflection of the possible effects of electromagnetic disturbances nowadays created by modern technology, affecting present and future development of life on our planet.